dmml-heriot-watt/group-coursework-dmml_cw/README.md

   - [Decision Tree Classification Notebook](https://github.com/dmml-heriot-watt/group-coursework-dmml_cw/blob/main/notebooks/DecisionTreePara.ipynb)
   - [Random Forest Notebook](https://github.com/dmml-heriot-watt/group-coursework-dmml_cw/blob/main/notebooks/DecisionTreeQuality.ipynb)

-1.  **CART Algorithm:**
+1.  **Decision Tree Classification:**
-    In our exploration of decision tree models for wine quality prediction, we initiated with a comprehensive analysis using all available features.
+    In our exploration of decision tree models for wine type and wine quality prediction, we started with all available features.
 The initial decision tree showed impressive accuracy,
-    reaching 99.96% on the training set and 99.20% on the test set.
-However, we worried that the model might be overfitting to the training data, leading to poor performance on new data.
-We tried to address
+    reaching 99.97% on the training set and 99.33% on the test set.
+However, we were worried that the model might be overfitting to the training data.
-    this by using K-fold cross-validation and adjusting the complexity of the tree.
-To address concerns about the model's complexity, we tuned the model's parameters.
-To evaluate the model's accuracy, we used       the accuracy score metric.
+    We tried to address this by using K-fold cross-validation and adjusting the parameters of the tree.
+To evaluate the model's accuracy, we used the accuracy, F1-score, Precision, Recall etc.

 #### Results
 <!-- Tables showing the results of your experiments -->